Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: Maximum likelihood estimation

 \section{Maximum likelihood estimation}

-Under the assumption that, conditionally on exogenous covariates, the joint distribution of the variables (both the observable and the latent ones) in the DAG is multinomial, any identifiable model may be fitted by an EM algorithm.
-In the E-step we update the hypothetical latent distribution on the basis of the posterior probabilities that the subjects with a given observed response profile belong to each possible latent configuration and in the M-step we maximize the multinomial likelihood of the latent distribution.
+In principle, under the assumption that, conditionally on exogenous covariates, the joint latent distribution of the variables in the DAG is multinomial, any identifiable model may be fitted by an EM algorithm.
+In the E-step, one reconstructs the hypothetical frequency table of the full joint distribution on the basis of the posterior probabilities; then, in the M-step, one maximizes the multinomial likelihood of the full latent distribution specified by the DAG.

-In spite of the rather complex framework, the E-step has the familiar form of the product of the observed frequencies times the estimated posterior probabilities.
-Let $\hat\pi_{\bl h\mid\bl j}(i)$ denote the probability of belonging to latent configuration $\b h$ conditionally on having observed configuration $\b j$ for the $i$th unit, where $\b j$ and $\b h$ denote, respectively, a given cell of the observed and latent frequency table; let also $N_{\bl j}(i)$ denotes the observed frequency in cell $\b j$ for the $i$th unit, the reconstructed frequency table is given by
+More formally, in the E-step: we may treat the collection of latent variables in the DAG as if it were a single variable with a number of categories equal to the number of cells in their joint distribution.
+Let $\b u$ specify a cell within the joint distribution of the latent variables and $\b m$ a cell within the joint distribution of the manifest variables; let $\hat\pi_{\bl u,\bl m}(i)$ denote the probability of belonging to latent configuration $\b u$ and having observed configuration $\b m$ for the $i$th unit, where the dependence on $i$ can be omitted if there are no individual level covariates.
+Let $N_{\bl m}$ denotes the observed frequency in cell $\b m$; the entries of the reconstructed frequency table are given by

-Due to the recursive nature of this class of models, the M-step may be performed by maximizing the conditional likelihood of each endogenous variable conditionally on its parents and on exogenous variables.
-An efficient algorithm for fitting these generalized logistic models is described in \cite{EvaFor}, section 4.